 A student desiring access to his education records shall make a request in writing to the appropriate office.
-Requests concerning: (1) Admissions and Academic records should be made to the Office of Enrollment Services; (2) financial records should be made to the Controller; (3) financial aid records should be made to the Director of Financial Aid; (4) placement, counseling, disciplinary and security records should be made to the Vice President for Student Affairs; (5) school and departmental records should be made to the Dare of the appropriate college; (6) employment records should be made to the Director of Financial Aid; (7) health records should be made to the Head Nurse, Health Center.
+Requests concerning: (1) Admissions and Academic records should be made to the Office of Records and Registration; (2) financial records should be made to the Controller; (3) financial aid records should be made to the Director of Financial Aid; (4) career service, counseling, disciplinary and security records should be made to the Vice President for Student Affairs; (5) school and departmental records should be made to the Dean of the appropriate college; (6) employment records should be made to the Director of Financial

+Aid; (7) health records should be made to the Head Nurse, Health Center.